Real-Dev-Squad/website-api-contracts/trackedProgresses/README.md

   }
   ```

-## PATCH /tracked-progresses/:type/:id
+## PATCH /monitor/:type/:id

-    Updates an existing tracked-progresses entry.
+    Updates an existing entry.

 - **Params**

-  - type (required, string): Specifies the type of the tracked-progresses entry (e.g., "task", "user").
+  - type (required, string): Specifies the type of the progresses entry (e.g., "task", "user").
-  - id (required, string): The ID of the task or user associated with the tracked-progresses entry. i.e taskId or userId
+  - id (required, string): The ID of the task or user associated with the progresses entry. i.e taskId or userId

 - **Query**<br/>
   None